vrandezo/lambda-cli/README.md

 node src/lambda.js

-Then, entering an existing ZID, it loads that ZObject from notwikilambda and displays it with all ZIDs and key IDs replaced by the labels.
+Then, entering an existing ZID, it loads that ZObject from notwikilambda, or a ZObject can also be given as a literal.
+That ZObject is then displayed with all ZIDs and key IDs replaced by the labels.

 The interactive shell has the following magic features:
 - you can go up and down in a history